Cha-cha-cha (dance)

 In 1953, Orquesta América released two of Jorrin's compositions, "La Engañadora" and "Silver Star", on the Cuban record label Panart.
-These were the first cha-cha-cha compositions ever recorded.
+These were the first cha-cha-chá compositions ever recorded.
 They immediately became hits in Havana, and other Cuban charanga orchestras quickly imitated this new style.
-Soon, there was a cha-cha-cha craze in Havana's dance halls, popularizing both the music and the associated dance.
-This craze soon spread to Mexico City, and by 1955, the music and dance of the cha-cha-cha had become popular in Latin America, the United States, and Western Europe, following in the footsteps of the mambo, which had been a worldwide craze a few years earlier.
+Soon, there was a cha-cha-chá craze in Havana's dance halls, popularizing both the music and the associated dance.
+This craze soon spread to Mexico City.
+By 1955, cha-cha-chá music and dance had become popular in Latin America, the United States, and Western Europe, following in the footsteps of the mambo, which had been a worldwide craze a few years earlier.

 Description

 Cha-cha-cha is danced to authentic Cuban music, although in ballroom competitions it is often danced to Latin pop or Latin rock.
 The music for the international ballroom cha-cha-cha is energetic and with a steady beat.
 The music may involve complex polyrhythms.

-Styles of cha-cha-cha dance may differ in the place of the chasse in the rhythmical structure.
+Styles of cha-cha-cha dance may differ in the place of the chassé in the rhythmical structure.
 The original Cuban and the ballroom cha-cha-cha count is "one, two, three, cha-cha", or "one, two, three, four-and."
-A "street version" comes about because many social dancers count "one, two, cha-cha-cha" and thus shift the timing of the dance by a full beat of music.
+An incorrect "street version" comes about because many social dancers count "one, two, cha-cha-cha" and thus shift the timing of the dance by a full beat of music.
 Note that the dance known as Salsa is the result of a similar timing shift of Mambo.